Skip to main content

 Question

-What do I need to consider when migrating from JRules to a Operational Decision Management (WODM/ODM) version and in which order should I proceed?
+What do I need to consider when migrating from JRules to Operational Decision Management (ODM), or to a later version of Operational Decision Management, and in which order should I proceed?

 Cause

-It is always recommended to use the latest available version to benefit from the latest released features.
+It is recommended to migrate to the latest available version/release of the product as soon as possible to benefit from the latest released features.

-Refer to the content below for details on those specific steps.
+Refer to the content below for details on those specific steps 4 & 6, or see How to apply a modification or fix pack.

 Answer